 If you, or a loved one, are under investigation or threat of arrest, our criminal defense attorneys at Jarrett Maillet, J.D., P.C., located in Savannah, will build a powerful defense for your case.
 Having professional and experienced legal help on your side could result in lesser penalties, reduction of charges from a felony to a misdemeanor, possibly no jail time or even a case dismissal.

 Domestic violence charges are treated very seriously in Georgia.
 The court can issue a Family Law Protective Order.
 This order prohibits the offender from having contact with the victim for a specified period of time.
 If a person is found to violate a restraining or protective order, he or she could be jailed and charged with a separate crime, including aggravated stalking.
-A Family Violence Protection Order can:

 A domestic assault charge has an immediate impact.
 The sooner you work with an experienced Savannah, GA domestic violence lawyer to begin building your defense and finding solutions, the better.
 At Jarrett Maillet J.D., P.C., Jarret Maillet works exclusively in areas of criminal defense.
 Our Savannah domestic violence defense attorneys provide highly personalized and attentive representation based on a career spent in both criminal defense and prosecution.
 We understand how the other side builds their case against you, and we have proven strategies for exposing the weaknesses in the prosecution’s case.